-As it happened, out of the four countries competing in the World Cup semifinals—England, France, Belgium and Croatia—we made plans to visit the first three.
-In lieu of Croatia, my husband and I would take our boys to the Netherlands where they would attend a week-long day camp conducted by Ajax (pronounced “ai-yaks”), the professional football club of Amsterdam.
+As it happened, out of the four countries competing in the World Cup semifinals—England, France, Belgium, and Croatia—we would visit the first three.
+In lieu of Croatia (a future destination), my husband and I would take our boys to the Netherlands where they would attend a week-long day camp conducted by Ajax (pronounced “ai-yaks”), the professional football club of Amsterdam.

 England • Netherlands • Belgium • France

 |July 8–9||Overnight flight from San Francisco to London (SFO to LHR)|

 |July 15–21||The Hague for the Ajax camp and day trips in the Netherlands (3 rail days)|

 |July 21–24||Brussels (through Antwerp) with day trips in Belgium (3 rail days)|